Shannon Boswell

 Work-Related Duties:

-3. Oversee compliance of high school equivalency (HiSET) test centers, test administrators, and HiSET Options programs.
+2. Oversee compliance of statewide high school equivalency (HSE) policy, test centers, and test administrators.

-Ms. Katie Madsen joined the Office of Public Instruction (OPI) in January 2017 as the Adult Education State Director/HiSET State Administrator.
-She came to the OPI from the Office of the Commissioner of Higher Education (OCHE) where she served in the Academic and Student Affairs Division.
-Katie has previously worked as a classroom teacher, Sylvan Learning Center administrator, and corporate trainer for a large financial institution.
+Ms. Katie Madsen joined the Office of Public Instruction (OPI) in January 2017 as the Adult Education Director/High School Equivalency Administrator.
+She came to the OPI from the Office of the Commissioner of Higher Education (OCHE), where she served in the Academic and Student Affairs Division.
+Katie has previously worked as a classroom teacher, administrator for Sylvan Learning Center, and corporate trainer for a large financial institution.
+In her current role, she develops best practices and guidance to support local adult community education and high school equivalency programs.
 Ms. Madsen holds a Master of Education in Curriculum and Instruction from the University of Montana and a Bachelor of Arts in Elementary Education with a minor in Special Education from Carroll College.
+Her educational background and vast professional experience drive her passion to provide adult learners with opportunities to become college or career-ready and engage in lifelong learning.

 Emily Fuller